Scrap metal recycling is a well-established industry both here in Australia and overseas.

 Scrap ferrous metal can be melted down to create new steel products.
 Non-ferrous metals are re-smelted and recast too as they are a renewable resource essential to the formation of new metals.
 In Australia copper, silver, zinc and lead smelting and refining are big industries.

 Benefits of Recycling Scrap Metal

-- Avoid dumped scrap metal leaching toxic chemicals into groundwater at landfill sites.
+- dumped scrap metal leaching toxic chemicals into groundwater at landfill sites.

-- Avoid cars being dumped in rivers and being a hazard for swimmers and wildlife.
+- cars being dumped in rivers and being a hazard for swimmers and wildlife.

-- Avoid illegal dumping in the bush which attracts more litter and is a hazard for walkers.
+- illegal dumping in the bush which attracts more litter and is a hazard for walkers.

-- Avoid scrap metal spontaneously combusting and causing bushfires.
+- scrap metal spontaneously combusting and causing bushfires.

-Play your part today by reporting illegal dumping and recycling scrap metal so it can be given a new lease of life.
+Play your part today by reporting illegal dumping and recycling scrap metal so it can be environment-friendly given a new lease of life.
 Got scrap metal you want to get rid of?
-Contact Metal Biz we’re a licensed auto wreckers and recyclers in Brisbane handling all types of scrap metal.
-We’ll take if off your hands and pay you cash!
+Contact Metal Biz we’re licensed auto wreckers and recyclers in Brisbane handling all types of scrap metal.
+We’ll take it off your hands and pay you cash!

 Last updated on October 9th, 2023 at 05:21 am